 Albert Balch, the developer of Wedgwood, intended to have some park space in the neighborhood but not all of his plans were realized, as he got busy with house-building.
 In 1941 Balch platted a forty-acre tract of land from 30th to 35th Avenues NE, NE 80th to 85th Streets which became the first section of Wedgwood housing.
 Balch won awards for the way he sculpted streets along the curving lines of the terrain, conserving as many trees as possible in his new Wedgwood plat.

-A boulder, reminiscent of Wedgwood Rock a few blocks away, was set up and plantings on Wedgwood Square were done by a garden club.
+A boulder, reminiscent of Wedgwood Rock a few blocks away, was set up and plantings on Wedgwood Square were done by one of the neighborhood garden clubs.
 This tiny oasis is today lovingly cared for by neighbors with the annual support of the Seattle Parks Department which delivers wood chips to be spread.

 Growth years in the Wedgwood neighborhood